 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The County has four items related to the recording of changes in its net pension liability.
+The County has two items related to the recording of changes in its net pension liability.
 Certain changes in the net pension liability are recognized as pension expense over time instead of all being recognized in the year of occurrence.
 Experience gains or losses result from periodic studies by the County's actuary which adjust the net pension liability for actual experience for certain trend information that was previously assumed, for example the assumed dates of retirement of plan members.
 These experience gains or losses are recorded as deferred outflows of resources and are amortized into pension expense over the expected remaining service lives of plan members.
-The difference between projected investment return on pension investments and actual return on those investments is also deferred and amortized against pension expense over a five year period.
 The County also reports deferred outflows of resources for assumption changes which are amortized into pension expense over the average expected remaining service lives of plan members.
-Additionally, any contributions made by the County to the pension plan before year end but subsequent to the measurement date of the County's net pension liability are reported as deferred outflows of resources.

 In addition to liabilities, the balance sheet and statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of fund balance that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The County has one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
-Unavailable revenue is reported only in the governmental funds balance sheet.
+The County has two items that qualify for reporting in this category.
+Unavailable revenue, which arises only under a modified accrual basis of accounting, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes and other receivables, and these amounts are deferred and will be recognized as an inflow of resources in the period in which the amounts become available.
+Additionally, the County's net difference between projected investment return on pension investments and actual return on those investments is also deferred and amortized against pension expense over a five year period.